deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 ### Security policies

-The module allows for defining security policies and making sure the workload running in the cluster meets certain security requirements.
+The module allows defining security policies for making sure the workload running in the cluster meets certain security requirements.

 An example of a security policy: